-We’ve handled over 100 appeals in state and federal courts, involving issues in all areas of family law important not only for our individual clients, but that also people throughout the state.
-We frequently assist other attorneys by handling appeals in the Kansas Appellate Courts and accept referrals for our focused handling as designed appellate counsel.
-Other attorneys throughout the state look to us for up-to-date information on family law appeals and evolving law.
-We regularly digest new Kansas Family Law Appellate cases for our use in keeping others lawyers and the public up-to-date on new family law trends.
+We’ve handled over 100 appeals in state and federal courts.
+These appellate cases involve issues in all areas of family law that are important not only for our individual clients, but also for people throughout the state of Kansas.
+We frequently assist other attorneys by handling appeals in the Kansas Appellate Courts.
+We accept referrals for our focused handling as designated appellate counsel.
+Other attorneys throughout Kansas look to us for up-to-date information on family law appeals and evolving law.
+We regularly digest new Kansas Family Law Appellate cases for our use in keeping others lawyers and the public up-to-date on new family law trends and to keep others updated.
 (These updates are available through our Twitter feed.)
 For information about our digests of published and unpublished Kansas Appeals Court decisions, see the “Resources” tab.

 A few of the published appellate cases we’ve handled, including the issues addressed by those appeals, include:

 Kaelter vs. Sokol, 301 Kan.
 247 (2015)(final judgments – party cannot appeal judgment that is not fully determined and “final”).

 Marriage of Hall, 295 Kan.
 776 (2012) (child support – court cannot order “cooperation” to allow former spouse to obtain insurance on obligors life)(reversing Marriage of Hall, 43 Kan.App.2d 392 (2010))